Croatian state right: Origin

 The legal concept of Croatian state right was introdudced Josip Kušević in 1830 as a reference to the body of town privileges in Croatia.
 He argued that the regulations constituting the town privileges represented a feudal legal constitution.
+Pointing to such regulations and the Croatian medieval state, Croatian elites held that Croats, or Croatian nobility, were one of "historic people" of the Habsburg monarchy and that the "historic peoples" had the claim to statehood or the "state right".

 In 1790, Croatia's parliament, the Sabor, decided that a joint government with the Kingdom of Hungary would better protect Croatia from the threat of Germanisation and from the return of absolutist monarchs like the recently deceased Joseph II.
 Following that decision, a power struggle developed between the Hungarian and Croatian elites, groups which generally encompassed nobility and more affluent bourgeoisie.
 Hungarian elites promoted competing claims for a more centralised Lands of the Crown of Saint Stephen encompassing Hungary and Croatia.
 Meanwhile, Croatian elites argued against centralisation, viewing it as a threat to town privileges and municipal rights; they considered these rights evidence of Croatia's political autonomy, making them critical for the existence of Croatia as a polity.